ifaruque/WebService/readme.md

 ### Web Service ###

-A web service is any piece of software that available over the internet and uses a standardized XML messaging system.It can be used any operating system or programming language Independently
+A Web service is a service offered by an electronic device to another electronic device, communicating with each other via the Internet.It can be used any operating system or programming language Independently

+### Web Service Design Way ###

+1. SOAP Based Way
+2. REST Way